jrao/com.liferay.module.customizer/README.md

    This command initiates a sequence of tasks which downloads the target jar, unzips it, overlays it with your custom resources, and zips it back up.
 Inspect your customizer module's `build.gradle` file for details.

-	In your module's `build` directory, look for a resource with the same name as your target module except with a suffix of `-customized.jar` instead of just `.jar`.
+	In your module's `build` directory, look for a resource with the same name as your target module except with a suffix of `customized.jar` instead of just `.jar`.
 This artifact is ready for deployment and testing.
 Some customizations (such as those involving Soy templates) require a Liferay restart in order to take effect.

+## Notes

+The technique described here to produce a custom module uses a strategy of overlaying custom resources on top of the target module's resources.
+This technique is most useful for relatively simple customizations that you may need to make to Liferay modules.
+If you have a complex use case (such as needing to write code which necessitates having to alter the target module's `bnd.bnd` file and thus also the target module's `MANIFEST.MF` file), it's probably simpler for you to copy the target module's source code into a new project and make your customizations there.